dataluscorp/browser/toolkit/components/telemetry/docs/data/sync-ping.rst

           // Optional, excluded if we couldn't get a valid uid or local device id
           devices: [{
             os: <string>, // OS string as reported by Services.appinfo.OS, if known
-            version: <string>, // Firefox version, as reported by Services.appinfo.version if known
+            version: <string>, // Datalus version, as reported by Services.appinfo.version if known
             id: <string>, // Hashed FxA device id for device
             type: <string>, // broad device "type", as reported by fxa ("mobile", "tv", etc).
             syncID: <string>, // Hashed Sync device id for device, if the user is a sync user.